Surgeon General Releases First Report Focused on Community Health and Economic Prosperity

 The release provides the public with robust examples of how businesses, community members and leaders, financial institutions, social enterprises, public health agencies, philanthropies and so many others can join together and strengthen community health and economic prosperity and increase opportunity for all.

-For the full report and to access the consumer materials, please visit https://www.hhs.gov/surgeongeneral/priorities/community-health-economic-prosperity/index.html
+For the full report and to access the consumer materials, visit https://www.hhs.gov/surgeongeneral/reports-and-publications/community-health-economic-prosperity/index.html

 The University of Virginia Darden School of Business delivers the world’s best business education experience to prepare entrepreneurial, global and responsible leaders through its MBA, Ph.D., MSBA and Executive Education programs.
 Darden’s top-ranked faculty is renowned for teaching excellence and advances practical business knowledge through research.
 Darden was established in 1955 at the University of Virginia, a top public university founded by Thomas Jefferson in 1819 in Charlottesville, Virginia.